Up to 50% off sofas & mattresses — limited‑time deals.

 Do I need a special bed frame?

-Not special, but it must meet the brand’s support rules and slat-spacing requirements.
+Not special, but it has to meet the brand’s support rules and slat-spacing requirements.

 Are bed in a box mattresses good for back pain?

-They can be, especially when firmness matches your body and sleep position; medium-firm is a common starting point.
+They can be a reasonable option for back pain, especially when firmness matches your body and sleep position.
+For many shoppers, medium-firm is the most practical starting point.

 Is a more expensive boxed mattress always better?